What is Unemployment Insurance?

 Unemployment Insurance (UI) provides unemployment benefits, usually in the form of weekly payments, to eligible workers who become unemployed through no fault of their own, and meet certain other eligibility requirements.
 UI is administered jointly by the U.S. Department of Labor and individual states.

-In March 2020, new federal law greatly expanded unemployment insurance.
+In March 2020, the federal CARES Act greatly expanded unemployment insurance.
 Many workers who were not previously covered are now eligible.
 You may now be eligible if any of the following are true:

 - Your employer permanently or temporarily laid you off due to coronavirus measures